 The Complete Guide to Capital One Chargebacks

-They’ve since branched out into other banking and loan services, but credit cards are still their bread and butter.
+While Capital One has branched out into other banking and loan services, including becoming the second-largest auto loan provider in the U.S., credit cards are still its bread and butter, making up the vast majority of its revenue.
 Every retail merchant can expect that a significant number of the credit card transactions they process will involve Capital One as the issuer.

 This isn’t necessarily a fair characterization—fraudulent chargebacks are bad for issuers, too—but knowing how an issuing bank presents the chargeback process to its customers can help merchants understand how to prevent and respond to disputes.